phildev4/nvm/README.md

 <!-- To update this table of contents, ensure you have run `npm install` then `npm run doctoc` -->
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
+## Information
+This a nvm fork which removes the possibility to install nvm via git.
 ## Table of Contents

 - [About](#about)